-On Thursday, July 8, 2021, the Greater Hartford Twilight Baseball League will host a doubleheader at at Dunkin Donuts Park in Hartford.
-The event will be the league’s 5th annual charity series.
+On Monday, August 2, 2021, the Greater Hartford Twilight Baseball League will host a doubleheader at at Dunkin Donuts Park in Hartford.
+The event, presented by Cigna, will be the league’s 5th annual charity series.
 This year, ticket proceeds will be donated to Connecticut Cancer Foundation and the Brian Peer Memorial Scholarship.

 About Connecticut Cancer Foundation

 Connecticut Cancer Foundation was founded in 1987 by Connecticut native John C. Ellis, a former catcher for the New York Yankees, who played Major League Baseball for 13 years.
 John lost his sister, brother and sister-in-law to lymphoma.
 He is a survivor of Hodgkin’s lymphoma that was diagnosed before John reached 40.
 Fortunately, John survived and CCF was born with the idea of raising funds through sports with the help of sports celebrities.
 CCF has flourished under the guidance of John’s wife, Jane G. Ellis, President and Executive Director of CCF.